elde-n/ida-pysigmaker/README.md

 # ida-pysigmaker
 A port of @A200K's [IDA-Pro-SigMaker](https://github.com/A200K/IDA-Pro-SigMaker) to IDA Python.

-Signature Maker Plugin for IDA Pro 9.0
-Should be cross platform.
+Signature Maker Plugin for IDA Pro 9.0 that should be cross platform.

 ## Requirements
 - IDA Python